 One of our 5 Cooking Secrets is to finish the dish with some acid.
 This tip applies to stir-fries as well.
 It might seem unnecessary, but it makes a huge difference.
 We like to finish a stir-fry with a squeeze of lemon or lime juice to really bring out all the flavors.
 And as always, taste your food to see if it needs more lemon or lime juice, or even just a bit of salt.

-Garnishes can add a new flavor component to a dish, so don’t write them off as just something to make the dish look pretty!
+And don’t forget about garnishes!
+They can add a new flavor component to a dish, so don’t write them off as just something to make the dish look pretty.
 Add a bit of sharpness with freshly chopped green onions, some freshness with minced cilantro, or some crunch with toasted peanuts or cashews.
 Or for those who like a little kick, top with your favorite hot sauce.

-What we love the most about stir-fries, though, is that they allow for so much flexibility and creativity.
+What we love the most about stir-fries is that they allow for so much flexibility and creativity.
 The best part is that once you learn the basics of stir-frying, you can combine any random assortment of proteins and veggies for a variety of stir-fried dishes to enjoy at any time.
-Try coming up with your own favorite combos, or give our stir-fry creations a taste test.